Not-so-bright crook breaks into South Florida police station, eats officer's lunch

 According to the police report, the purloined lunch was chicken and asparagus.
 And no, Jean-Pierre did not eat the vegetables as they were found next the microwave.

 Officers found a plastic bag outside the station that contained Jean-Pierre's personal information.
-She was later located and charged with criminal mischief.
+She was later located and arrested on a charge of criminal mischief.

 Copyright 2019 by WPLG Local10.com - All rights reserved.